getcarina/getcarina.com/_tutorials/2016-03-10-patching-containers.md

 ways it can be done, for the sake of this tutorial we will be using a container running Watchtower.

-Watchtower allows you to automate continuous deployment of containers.
+Watchtower allows you to automate the continuous deployment of containers.
 It runs in a container and continually monitors all of the source images which are used by containers across Docker hosts.
 If it detects that a container is running an out-of-date image it will attempt to gracefully shut